fabiokerber/Vagrant/ansible_elk_grafana/README.md

 **Settings (FE)**
 ```
+Settings > General > New host details UI
+"Foreman will load the new UI for host details"
+> No

 Settings > Authentication > Trusted hosts
 "List of hostnames, IPv4, IPv6 addresses or subnets to be trusted in addition to Smart Proxies for access to fact/report importers and ENC output"
 e.g.: mgm-puppetmaster01.manager, mgm-puppetmaster02.manager, mgm-puppetmaster03.manager

 Settings > Facts > Create new host when facts are uploaded
 "Foreman will create the host when new facts are received"
-> "No"
+> No

 Settings > Remote Execution > SSH User
 "Default user to use for SSH.
-You may override per host by setting a parameter called remote_execution_ssh_user (e.g.: host parameters)."
+You may override per host by setting a parameter called remote_execution_ssh_user."
+(e.g.: host parameters)
 > ansible

 Settings > Remote Execution > Default SSH password
 "Default password to use for SSH.
-You may override per host by setting a parameter called remote_execution_ssh_password (e.g.: host parameters)."
+You may override per host by setting a parameter called remote_execution_ssh_password."
+(e.g.: host parameters)
 > <ansible_user_password>

+Settings > Remote Execution > Default SSH key passphrase
+"Default key passphrase to use for SSH.
+You may override per host by setting a parameter called remote_execution_ssh_key_passphrase."
+(e.g.: host parameters)
+> <key.pub_password>

+Settings > Remote Execution > Connect by IP
+"Should the ip addresses on host interfaces be preferred over the fqdn?
+It is useful when DNS not resolving the fqdns properly.
+You may override this per host by setting a parameter called remote_execution_connect_by_ip.
+For dual-stacked hosts you should consider the remote_execution_connect_by_ip_prefer_ipv6 setting"
 ```

 **Remote Execution SSH Another User (FE)**